stringstack/stringstack-core/README.md

 ## Configuration

 StringStack/core has a built in configuration place.
-It is implemented with nconf (https://www.npmjs.com/package/nconf).
+It is implemented with [nconf](https://www.npmjs.com/package/nconf) .
 The current version of nconf being used is v0.10.0.

 You can access the nconf instance with the dependency container in the constructor of your component.